 WOOD FLOOR FINISHES

 After deciding whether or not to stain, and completing that process, the next step will be either a water or oil based hardwood finish.
 Just like a stain, your selection will depend on the type of wood, the look you are envisioning, and the color and grain of your wood.

 Water-Based Polyurethane is a fast drying hardwood flooring finish that shows brush strokes and applicator marks.
-This type is preferred by flooring professionals.
-The finish is lustrous and provides the traditional hardwood floor finish that many desire.
+Flooring professionals prefer this type of finish.
+The finish is lustrous and provides the traditional hardwood flooring finish that many desire.
 High gloss can be achieved by using several coats of this type of finish.
 If you like the natural look of your hardwood floor, stained or bare, this goes on and dries clear.